TOUR ENGINE

 Increase thermal efficiency based on first principle on 1D computer simulations

-The efficiency of the split-cycle approach is significantly improved by over-expanding the gas in the Hot-Cylinder (as in the Atkinson cycle for naturally aspirated engines and the Miller cycle for forced induction engines), which has the two-fold benefit of increasing the mechanical work extracted and lowering the average gas temperature at the Hot-Cylinder (Over expansion has an advantage also of lowering the temperature differential driving the heat rejection to the Hot-Cylinder.
-See “Superior thermal management strategy” above).
+The efficiency of the split-cycle approach is significantly improved by over-expanding the gas in the Expansion-Cylinder (as in the Atkinson cycle for naturally aspirated engines and the Miller cycle for forced induction engines), which has the two-fold benefit of increasing the mechanical work extracted and lowering the average gas temperature at the Expansion-Cylinder (over expansion has an advantage also of lowering the temperature differential driving the heat rejection to the Expansion-Cylinder.
+See “superior thermal management strategy” above).

 The Figure below (Panel A) depicts indicated thermal efficiency (ITE) results at a fixed speed of 2400 rpm from GT-Power simulations for three engine configurations: a 2-cylinder baseline 4-stroke engine with 1000 cc (blue, solid line), an Atkinson cycle engine (green, solid line) and various Tour cycle engines (dashed lines).
 A symmetric Tour engine (red, dashed line) with 1000 cc (500 cc compression/500 cc expansion) has only a slight advantage over the baseline but asymmetric (over-expanded) Tour engines gain a significant advantage up to 1500 cc (500 cc compression/1000 cc expansion).